angular/angular/aio/content/start/index.md

 ### Composition
 -->

-An Angular application comprises a tree of components, in which each Angular component has a specific purpose and responsibility.
+An Angular application consists of a tree of components, in which each Angular component has a specific purpose and responsibility.

 Currently, the example app has three components: